 Sandi Polyakov oversees the maintenance and development of Shofuso’s traditional Japanese Gardens.
 The scope of his work entails equally the physical care of the garden’s horticultural specimens, pathways, and spaces; and an ongoing exploration of traditional Japanese Garden philosophy and techniques.

 Outside of the office, James is a classically trained composer, pianist, and electronic musician, as well as a visual artist, videographer, and 3D animator.
-An enthusiast for the Sega Dreamcast game Shenmue, he has traveled to Yokosuka to visit the real world locations that inspired the game.
+He regularly performs nationally as well as in Japan.